ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: New RT threads spawning API decoupling the thread stack from the thread_t structure as required in NUMA multicore devices.
+Old "create" API is still present and supported, long term it could be removed.
+- NEW: Added capability to associate a "dispose" functions to threads, dynamic API modified to use this mechanism.
 - NEW: ADCv4 now can use regular DMA also for ADC3 unit.
 - NEW: Recursive locks in RT and NIL made optional, only enabled if the underlying port supports the capability.